Quickstart: Enroll Configuration Manager devices into Endpoint analytics

 Onboard in the Endpoint analytics portal

 Onboarding from the Endpoint analytics portal is required for both Configuration Manager and Intune managed devices.
+For more information about common issues, see Troubleshooting device enrollment and startup performance.

 - Go to